-- 4.7.1.
-Upon completion of the investigation, the Investigating Officer submits a report to the HR Case Manager, and they then determine the next step in this process, which could be: - no further action is required - issue is dealt with informally at line manager level - continue with the Disciplinary process. - 4.7.2.
-You are informed in writing of the decision. - 4.7.3.
+- 4.4.1.
+Upon completion of the investigation, the Investigating Officer submits a report to the HR Case Manager setting out their conclusions and recommendations, and the HR Case Manager then determines the next step in this process, which could be: - no further action is required. - issue is dealt with informally at line manager level. - continue with the Disciplinary process. - 4.4.2.
+You are informed in writing of the decision. - 4.4.3.
 If the decision is made to continue with the Disciplinary Procedure, this is conducted in accordance with the Scheme of Delegation or as decided by the HR Case Manager and Investigating Officer.
-You will be written to and: - advised of the allegations and reasons for the Disciplinary Hearing.
+You will be written to and: - advised of the allegations and reasons for the Disciplinary Hearing. - advised whether the allegations could potentially be regarded as gross misconduct and, where this is the case, that the meeting could result in your dismissal. - receive copies of any evidential documents relevant to the case, including any witness statements/records of interviews where applicable.
+Witness anonymity may need to be protected, but only in exceptional circumstances and at the discretion of the HR Case Manager. - advised of your right to be accompanied by a Trades Union official or member of DWFRS staff at the meeting. - advised who will be the Presiding Officer at the Disciplinary Hearing. - advised where and when the meeting will take place. - provided with a list of witnesses being called on behalf of the Service.

-- advised whether the allegations could potentially be regarded as gross misconduct and, where this is the case, that the meeting could result in your dismissal. - receive copies of any evidential documents relevant to the case, including any witness statements/records of interviews where applicable.
-Witness anonymity may need to be protected, but only in exceptional circumstances and at the discretion of the HR Case Manager. - advised of your right to be accompanied by a Trades Union official or member of DWFRS staff at the meeting. - advised who will be the Presiding Officer at the Disciplinary Hearing. - advised where and when the meeting will take place. - provided with a list of witnesses being called on behalf of the Service. - provided with a copy of this procedure and all supporting documents. - signposted to appropriate support measures.
+- provided with a copy of this procedure and all supporting documents. - signposted to appropriate support measures.

-4.8.
+4.5.
 Disciplinary Hearing

-4.8.1.
+4.5.1.
 Witnesses

-- 4.8.2.
+- 4.5.2.
 At the Disciplinary Hearing, the Presenting Officer will demonstrate that a reasonable investigation has been carried out.
 The member of staff under investigation will have the opportunity to challenge the case.
-There is no statutory entitlement for a member of staff to call witnesses to a disciplinary hearing; however, they are given a reasonable opportunity to call relevant witnesses and must give advance notice to the HR Case Manager of their intention to do so. - 4.8.3.
-Any witnesses attending in person should have been witness to events and be able to provide a testimony relevant to proceedings - 4.8.4.
-Statements from character witnesses should be provided in writing no later than 5 days before the scheduled hearing
+There is no statutory entitlement for a member of staff to call witnesses to a disciplinary hearing; however, they are given a reasonable opportunity to call relevant witnesses and must give advance notice to the HR Case Manager of their intention to do so. - 4.5.3.
+Any witnesses attending in person should have been witness to events and be able to provide a testimony relevant to proceedings. - 4.5.4.
+Statements from character witnesses should be provided in writing no later than 5 days before the scheduled hearing.

-4.9.
+4.6.
 Cases involving Multiple Witnesses

-- 4.9.1.
-Where hearings required the attendance of multiple witnesses, this will be managed by HR to ensure that adequate facilities are available to avoid any conferring between parties which may influence or impact on proceedings. - 4.9.2.
+- 4.6.1.
+Where hearings required the attendance of multiple witnesses, this will be managed by HR to ensure that adequate facilities are available to avoid any conferring between parties which may influence or impact on proceedings. - 4.6.2.
 All witnesses will be expected to maintain strict confidentiality throughout any proceedings.

-4.10.
+4.7.
 Recording of Disciplinary Issues

-- 4.10.1.
+- 4.7.1.
 It is important that written records are made during the disciplinary process.

-- 4.10.2.
+- 4.7.2.
 These records will include:

 - the allegation against you

 - your defence

 - the findings and actions taken

 - the reason for actions taken

 - whether an Appeal was lodged

 - the outcome of the Appeal

 - follow up action as applicable.

-- 4.10.3.
+- 4.7.3.
 At the conclusion of all disciplinary cases, all papers relating to the case are sent to the Employee Relations Coordinator.

-- 4.10.4.
+- 4.7.4.
 Only sanctions awarded to you are kept on the HRMiS, all other papers are securely filed and retained within HR in accordance with the retention schedule.
 No papers are retained by managers or witnesses to the case.

-4.11.
+4.8.
 Audio Recordings